HassanBerro05/Accessibility-Tool-Analysis/README.md

 • **Data/**: Includes processed anonymized dataset used in the analysis.

+• **Axiomatic System Design**: Axiomatic system design brief description.

 • **Data Preparation and Processing**: Contains code and functions used for data extraction, cleaning, and manipulation.

-• **Data Analysis and Visualizations**: Includes resuts, charts, and graphs generated during the analysis.
+• **Data Analysis and Visualizations**: Includes results, charts, and graphs generated during the analysis.

 • **Conclusions + Limitations and Future Considerations**: Main findings, limitations, and potential avenues for future research.